Maharashtrian cuisine: Grains

 Staple dishes in the cuisine are based on a variety of flatbreads and rice.
 Flatbreads can be wheat-based, such as the traditional trigonal ghadichi poli or the round chapati that is more common in urban areas.
 Bhakri is an unleavened bread made using grains such as ragi or millet, bajra or bajri or jwari and forms part of daily meals in rural areas.

 Millets

-Traditionally, the staple grains of the inland Deccan plateau have been millets, jwari  and bajri.
+Traditionally, the staple grains of the inland Deccan Plateau have been millets, jwari and bajri.
 These crops grow well in this dry and drought-prone region.
 In the coastal Konkan region the finger millet called ragi is used for bhakri.
 The staple meal of the rural poor was traditionally as simple as bajra bhakri accompanied by just a raw onion, a dry chutney, or a gram flour preparation called jhunka.
-Jhunka with bhakri has now become a popular street food in Maharashtra.
+Although in recent years consumption of millets has gone down,in central regions of Maharashtra it still accounts for 48% of cereal consumption per capita.Jhunka with bhakri has now become a popular street food in Maharashtra.